open-runtimes/open-runtimes/runtimes/dotnet-6.0/README.md

     });
 ```

 - To handle dependencies, you need to have `csproj` file containing the `PackageReferences` you desire.
-Dependencies will be automatically cached and installed, so you don't need to include `node_modules` folder in your function.
+Dependencies will be automatically cached and installed, so you don't need to include the `.nuget` folder in your function.

 - The default entrypoint is `Index.cs`.
 If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/App.cs`.

 ## Authors